 Now it’s solo time, and our first solo kicks off over the E riff, and really makes use of space with licks and picking runs being performed between the riffs.
 Take care with the opening solo as there are some fast, muted picking runs, as well as some fast alternate picked chromatic ideas.
 The second solo is performed over the A riff, and this solo showcases some of Steve’s signature Country style licks, Celtic inspired melodies, arpeggio figures, and also a favourite lick of Steve’s that as a repeating figure that string skips, changing the top note of the lines.

 As you can see from this break down there is a lot of material to get through, so I strongly advise that you spend plenty of time studying both the video and the transcription.
 Also make sure that you work on the tones required through out this piece.
-A thick crunchy rhythm tone, Boosted mids for the solo and a delay saturated clan tone for the middle eight…have fun!
+A thick crunchy rhythm tone, Boosted mids for the solo and a delay saturated clean tone for the middle eight … Have fun!